Polyfolds: A First and Second Look

 \end{enumerate} \end{definition}

-The notion of M-polyfold bundle, introduced in Section~\ref{ss:Bundle} will be a vast strengthening of this notion of a surjection with linear structure on the fiber, in which the local models for the total space $\cY$ are generalized splicing cores, given by families of projections that are parametrized by the retract; the latter is the local model for the base $\cX$.
-When it comes to Fredholm theory, the notion of a Fredholm section will implicitly require a ``fillability'' property of the local models for the bundle -- namely an even closer relationship between the retractions modeling $\cY$ and $\cX$, in that there is a scale smooth family of isomorphisms between the fibers of the complementary splicing modeling $\cY$ and a ``normal bundle'' to the retract that models the base $\cX$.
-This ensures that the ``virtual vector bundle $\cY_x -\rT_x\cX$'' has isomorphic fibers, so that a nonlinear Fredholm theory is possible.
+The notion of an M-polyfold bundle, introduced in Section~\ref{ss:Bundle}, will be a vast strengthening of this notion of a surjection with linear structure on the fiber, in which the local models for the total space $\cY$ are generalized splicing cores, and which are given by families of projections that are parametrized by the retract; the latter is the local model for the base $\cX$.
+When it comes to Fredholm theory, the notion of a Fredholm section will implicitly require a ``fillability'' property of the local models for the bundle -- namely an even closer relationship between the retractions modeling $\cY$ and $\cX$.
+Here the idea is that there is a scale smooth family of isomorphisms between the fibers of the complementary splicing modeling $\cY$ and a ``normal bundle'' to the retract that models the base $\cX$.
+This ensures that the ``virtual vector bundle $\cY_x -\rT_x\cX$'' has isomorphic fibers so that a nonlinear Fredholm theory is possible.

-Furthermore, an M-polyfold bundle is ``strong'' essentially if it allows for a dense set of compact sections -- sections whose linearizations are compact operators, which thus can be used to perturb Fredholm sections to achieve transversality.
+Furthermore, an M-polyfold bundle is ``strong'' essentially if it allows for a dense set of compact sections -- whose linearizations are compact operators, which thus can be used to perturb Fredholm sections to achieve transversality.
 The corresponding sections will be called sc$^+$, and are more formally introduced at the end of Section~\ref{ss:Bundle}.
-Finally, the notion of a Fredholm section is discussed in Section~\ref{ss:fred}, and Section~\ref{ss:reg} gives a more technical description of the admissible class of perturbations (which in particular are required to preserve the compactness of the zero set).
+Finally, the notion of a Fredholm section is discussed in Section~\ref{ss:fred}, and Section~\ref{ss:reg} gives a more technical description of the admissible class of perturbations (which, in particular, are required to preserve the compactness of the resulting zero set).